 Gonzalez y Gonzalez: Add another fine eatery to the New York New York lineup.
 This is slightly expensive Mexican food in a nice small dining room.
 But, for quality, this is among the better Mexican on the Strip.

 Il Fornaio: Top-flight Italian from this chain joint.
 The breads are very good and the pastas are delightful.
 It's all so good that they charge more than most Italian joints and you won't complain.
 They have rotating specials and vary the menu by region of Italy.
-Located here also is a bakery serving sandwiches and pastries that are pretty decent.
+Located here also is a bakery serving sandwiches and pastries.

-Nine Fine Irishmen: Another "Irish" pub that is mostly Irish in name, and somewhat in food.
+Nine Fine Irishmen: Another "Irish" pub that is mostly Irish in name and in food.
 Why, it must be because they've put the word Irish in practically every menu item.
-It's expensive as all get out for a pub, but you're paying for the loud live music, "storytelling" and proximity to good beers.
+It's expensive for a pub, but you're paying for the live music, "storytelling" and proximity to good beers.
 Open for lunch and dinner.

 There are other fast food choices in the Coney Island Pavilion and Village Eateries, like Nathan's famous hot dogs, a deli, Sirrico's Pizza and other fast-food choices.
 And scattered throughout the casino are dozens more authentic New York eateries.
 Now, if they only had a hot dog cart rolling among the slots.